kontena/kontena/docs/using-kontena/loadbalancer.md

 # Kontena Load Balancer

 Load balancers are used to distribute traffic between services.
-Therefore, having a fully featured, high performance and reliable load balancer is one of the most essential components for building applications composed of multiple services.
+Therefore, having a full-featured, high-performance and reliable load balancer is one of the most essential components for building applications composed of multiple services.

-With Kontena, developers can enjoy the built-in load balancer that is based on [HAproxy](http://www.haproxy.org/).
+With Kontena, developers can enjoy Kontena's built-in load balancer, which is based on [HAproxy](http://www.haproxy.org/).
 It is fully managed by Kontena orchestration and enables consistent, portable load balancing on any infrastructure where Kontena Nodes are running.

-The Kontena Load Balancer key features:
+The Kontena Load Balancer's key features include:

 * Zero downtime when load balancer configuration changes
 * Fully automated configuration